jjantti22/CI-CD/README.md

 Link to deployed app: https://ci-cd-qyug.onrender.com/

+The other repository for exercise 21 onward: https://github.com/jjantti22/CI-CD_Repository2

+& link to the deployed app for the other repository: https://ci-cd-repository2.onrender.com/

 This repository is used for the CI/CD module of the Full Stack Open course

 ## Commands